Interview – Dave Dawson

 How did you get started?

-I can’t remember how I got to hear about the first race in the UK that took place at Redditch, but David Duffield was employed by Halfords and they were going to import the Puch Murray bikes into the UK and funded the Redditch track which was very close to the Halfords Head Office.
-They arranged for some guys to come over from Holland and they allowed some local kids use a fleet of Puch Murray bikes and Protec helmets as a demo race.
+I can’t remember how I first heard about the race in the UK that took place at Redditch, but David Duffield was employed by Halfords and they were going to import the Puch Murray bikes into the UK.
+They funded the Redditch track, which was very close to the Halfords head office.
+They arranged for some guys to come over from Holland and allowed some local kids to use a fleet of Puch Murray bikes and Protec helmets for a demo race.

-My Dad had been involved in Motorcycle trials and knew Steve Wilson, who was then a trials star in the Midlands and a good frame builder.
-Steve had made a few BMX bikes and on that day he loaned me a bike and I recall finishing 2nd place to a Dutch guys .
+My dad had been involved in motorcycle trials and knew Steve Wilson, who was then a trials star in the Midlands and a good frame builder.
+Steve had made a few BMX bikes and on that day he loaned me one.
+I recall finishing 2nd place to a Dutch guy.

 How was your local scene?

-The local scene was generally centred around Redditch where we met with a load of the Midlands racers pretty regularly and it was a normal thing to ride the 10 miles each way from home to the track and practice all day – no need to train back then!
+The local scene was generally centred around Redditch, where we met with a load of the Midlands racers pretty regularly.
+It was normal to ride the 10 miles each way from home to the track and practice all day.
+No need to train back then.

-My local scene in Bromsgrove involved a few guys that were pretty good, Anthony But was in my year at school so we hung about together a fair bit plus Dean Bateson and Chris Lawther from Birmingham Wheels were local so there were always a fair few guys about and we had some reasonable riding spots.
+My local scene in Bromsgrove involved a few guys who were pretty good.
+Anthony But was in my year at school so we hung about together a fair bit, plus Dean Bateson and Chris Lawther from Birmingham Wheels were local, so there were always a fair few guys about and we had some decent riding spots.

 Who influenced you back then on a BMX?

-Like most guys round the early days of BMX in the UK, most influences came from US magazines so the likes of Stu Thomsen, Harry Leary, Greg Hill etc would have featured pretty heavily.
+Like most guys in the early days of BMX in the UK, most influences came from US magazines, so the likes of Stu Thomsen, Harry Leary, Greg Hill etc featured heavily.

-I was into motocross and saw Tim March race a few times at schoolboy nationals and he was bloody quick so when he started racing BMX it felt like the sport had a bit more credibility in my eyes.
+I was into motocross and saw Tim March race a few times at schoolboy nationals and he was bloody quick, so when he started racing BMX it gave the sport a bit more credibility in my eyes.

-Towards the mid 80’s I would say Geth Shooter was an influence and was good to see someone who had less ego beat the so called ‘stars’ of the day.
+Towards the mid-80s I’d say Geth Shooter was an influence, and it was good to see someone with less ego beat the so-called ‘stars’ of the day.

 Earlier tracks you rode and raced on?

-Most of the Midlands tracks as they were so easy to get to (Redditch, Wordsley, Bromsgrove, Derby, Cocksmoor, Birmingham Wheels, Hereford, Deddington etc) but we did a fair bit of travelling in those first couple of years to places like Ipswich, Nottingham, Grimsby and Cleethorpes, Wigan, Chorley, High Wycombe, Peterborough, Bradford, Buckmore Park, Margate, Southampton, Bournemouth, Poole, Hounslow……quite a few when you start listing them!
+Most of the Midlands tracks as they were easy to get to.
+Redditch, Wordsley, Bromsgrove, Derby, Cocksmoor, Birmingham Wheels, Hereford, Deddington etc. But we did a fair bit of travelling in those first couple of years to places like Ipswich, Nottingham, Grimsby and Cleethorpes, Wigan, Chorley, High Wycombe, Peterborough, Bradford, Buckmore Park, Margate, Southampton, Bournemouth, Poole, Hounslow… quite a few when you start listing them.

 Who did you ride and race with?